Alex-Rus713/secmeliproje_12_a/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the mine License.

 ## 🤝 Contributing